joaoncr/joaoncr/README.md

 ### Hello World!
 Welcome to my GitHub profile.
 ----
-My name is João Carvalho, I live in Brazil and I'm 18 years old.
+My name is João Carvalho, I live in Brazil and I'm 19 years old.

-I am a technology enthusiast since i started to study Robotics and Artificial Intelligence in the last year.
+I am a technology enthusiast since i started to study Robotics and Artificial Intelligence in 2023.
 Nowadays, I'm attending to Computer Science at The State University of Rio de Janeiro (UERJ).

 <div>